csabbee/pwa-dev-summit-presentation/README.md

 ## **Why you should care?!**
 * Emerging markets will bring billions of new internet users
 * These users will interact with your app on low end mobile devices with ~2G connection
+* Africa: 1 month of work = 180 MB
+* India: 17 hours of work = 500 MB
+* Hungary: 1 month of work = 12 GB

 ## **App Shell**
 * Design concept